 The Raspberry Pi 5 remains the top recommendation for beginners and those who value ecosystem maturity over raw performance.
 The board features a quad-core Cortex-A76 processor at 2.4GHz with support for up to 8GB of LPDDR4X RAM, providing enough power for lightweight Docker containers, media servers, and home automation controllers.
 The addition of PCIe 2.0 support via the M.2 HAT+ enables NVMe storage, significantly improving disk performance compared to previous generations.

 What you are really buying with the Pi 5 is the unparalleled community support, documentation, and software compatibility.
 Nearly every home server application (Raspberry Pi OS, Ubuntu Server, OpenMediaVault, Pi-hole) has been extensively tested on Pi hardware.
-At $60 (55 EUR) for the 4GB model or $80 (74 EUR) for 8GB, the pricing is competitive though not the cheapest option available.
+Pricing in 2026 starts at $45 (42 EUR) for the new 1GB entry model, $55 (51 EUR) for the 4GB variant, or $80 (74 EUR) for 8GB.
 The Gigabit Ethernet port is adequate for most home server tasks, though power users may miss the 2.5GbE connectivity found on alternatives.
 For first-time server builders or those running standard applications, the Pi 5's stability and support make it the safe choice.

 Radxa X4